hal9ai/hal9/website/learn/genai/dnn.md

 You can think of *f(W)-1* as the error measurement that we are trying to minimize, we don't want any random *W* values, we want weights that help us classify the image correctly.

-Calculus to the rescue!
+Calculus to the rescue.
 We can solve equations like *f(W)-1* using the [Newton–Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method), which differentiates the equation, picks random numbers of W, and then moves towards the direction that gets closer to the solution (the local minima) using the derivative of the equation.
 Check [Khan Academy's Newton's method](https://www.khanacademy.org/math/ap-calculus-ab/ab-differentiation-1-new/ab-2-1/v/newton-leibniz-and-usain-bolt).

 <center><a href="https://towardsdatascience.com/newton-raphson-explained-and-visualised-23f63da21bd5"><img src={NewtonMethod} alt="Multi-layered Perceptron" style={{width: 500}} /></a></center>

-This approach, among many other improvements beyond the scope of this introduction, is what Geoff Hinton used to find weights for networks with many layers, which we refer to as **Deep Neural Networks** (**DNN**).
-The strategy used in DNN is called *Backpropagation* and uses **gradient descent** as the method used to find local minima in n-dimensional spaces.
-The term backpropagation comes from the process of finding the local minima by propagating the weights back (from output to input) to minimize the error backwards using the derivative function to guide the direction.
+This approach, among many other improvements that are beyond the scope of this introduction, is what [Geoff Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton) used to find weights for DNN.

+The best strategy used to find weights in DNNs is called **[Backpropagation](https://en.wikipedia.org/wiki/Backpropagation)** and uses **[gradient descent](https://en.wikipedia.org/wiki/Gradient_descent)** as the method used to find local minima in n-dimensional spaces.
+The term backpropagation comes from the process of finding the local minima by propagating the adjustments for the weights (backwards from output to input) to minimize the error using the derivative function to guide the direction.
 You can think of backpropagation as Newton-Raphson method for more complex equations.
 The process of finding the right weights is referred to as **training** the model.
+Check [The spelled-out intro to neural networks and backpropagation](https://youtu.be/VMj-3S1tku0?si=V9qAvlc7UNf3Ydy0) by [Andrej Karpathy](https://karpathy.ai/) for a detailed video explanation.

-Is forth mentioning that the original perceptron function is not differentiable, to solve this problem, we replace that function that is similar enough, like a sigmoid function or a ReLU function, that are close enough and we call it a day.
-We also use techniques like dropout to escape local minima in our search for weights.
+Is worth mentioning that the original perceptron function is not differentiable, to solve this problem, we replace it with a a function that is similar enough, like a [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) or a [ReLU function](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)), which are close enough to the non-differentiable [step function](https://en.wikipedia.org/wiki/Heaviside_step_function).
+We also use techniques like [dropout](https://en.wikipedia.org/wiki/Dilution_(neural_networks)) to prevent [overfitting](https://en.wikipedia.org/wiki/Overfitting) in our search for optimal weights.

 ## Autodiff